ablesane/GSolidProject/README.md

 ### Project Structure

-`data/`: Folder contains open source data sets from the Materials Project and Materials Platform for Data Science.
+`data/`: Folder contains open source data sets from The Materials Project and Materials Platform for Data Science.

-`notebooks/`: Jupyter notebooks with the exploratory data analysis and models.
+`notebooks/`: Jupyter notebooks with the data processing procedure.

 `src/`: utility scripts used in this project.

+`workflows/`: Machine Learning & Data Visualization workflows utilized in Orange Data Mining.

 ## Data Access

 ### Data Sources

 #### Materials Platform for Data Science
-The Materials Platform for Data Science (MPDS) is a digitalized version of the PAULING FILE materials database.
+[The Materials Platform for Data Science](https://mpds.io/#start) (MPDS) is a digitalized version of the PAULING FILE materials database.
 The databases contains experimental observations of crystal structure, phase diagrams, and physical properties obtained from original scientific publications from 1891 to present.
-Data can be accessed via API and is retunred in JSON format.
+Data can be accessed via API and is returned in JSON format.
 This project will be extracting liquidus curve data from experimental phase diagrams of binary and ternary systems.
 Phase diagrams are predomiantely sourced from journal publications, with the majority sourced from the Russian Journal of Inorganic Chemistry, Journal of Alloys and Compounds, and CALPHAD.
-Open source data specifided by the API license is released under the Creative Commons Attribution 4.0 International license.
+Open source data specified by the API license is released under the Creative Commons Attribution 4.0 International license.
 Commercial proprietary data is closed, confidential and not available for distribution.

 #### The Materials Project
-The Materials Project is a multi-institution, multi-national effort to compute the properties of all inorganic materials and provide the data and associated analysis algorithms for every materials researcher free of charge.
-The Materials project is powered by the Python Materials Genomics package (pymatgen), an open source python library for materials analysis.
+[The Materials Project](https://next-gen.materialsproject.org/) is a multi-institution, multi-national effort to compute the properties of all inorganic materials and provide the data and associated analysis algorithms for every materials researcher free of charge.
+The Materials Project is powered by the Python Materials Genomics package (pymatgen), an open source python library for materials analysis.
 Pymatgen has analytical tools for phase diagram generation, reaction balancing & calculation, diffusion analyses, and more.
 Pymatgen is integated with the Materials Project API to easily access materials data.
-Users of Material project agree to accept the Creative Commons Attribution 4.0 License.
+Users of The Materials Project agree to accept the Creative Commons Attribution 4.0 License.

 ### Data Preparation
+The data sourced from MPDS and The Materials Project will be processed to calculate the regular solution mixing enthalpy of oxygen in various metal oxide systems.
+#### Hume-Rothery Rules
+The Hume-Rothery rules are a helpful tool for predicting the formation of a solid solution.
+These rules specify that for a solid solution to form, the two elements involved must have similar atomic sizes, crystal structures, electronegativities, and valencies.

+For a given material, atomic size, electronegativity,crystal structure, and valence are strongly related to one another.
+This project will only study the electronegativity of the metal oxide systems explored to supplement the regular solution mixing enthalpy calculations.

 ## Analysis